FILM & VIDEO

 1987 WITH INERTIA, 16 MM COLOUR 20 MIN FILM

+Directed by Jasmine Hirst and Margie Medlin.
+Based on a script by the Technical Girls’ Collective.
+In the film, six young women entangle with their circumstances and choices.
 Funded by The Australian Film Commission, The Women’s film fund & The Creative Development fund.